Foxy Brown (rapper): 1998–2003: Chyna Doll and Broken Silence

-2004–2010: Scrapped albums and Brooklyn's Don Diva
+2004–2010: Scrapped albums and Black Roses

 Upon leaving Def Jam Recordings after her disappointment in the cancelled promotion of her studio album Ill Na Na 2: The Fever, Brown began recording in late 2004.
 Months later, she reunited with Jay-Z, performing dates on the Best of Both Worlds Tour.
 After re-signing with Def Jam under his regime, Brown and Jay-Z began work on Black Roses with production by The Neptunes, Kanye West, Timbaland, Trackmasters, and Dave Kelly.
 Brown confirmed guest appearances by Barrington Levy, Dido, Luther Vandross, Mos Def, Baby Cham, Spragga Benz, Shyne, Big Daddy Kane, Rakim, KRS-One, Roxanne Shante, and Jay-Z, although it was uncertain whether all would make the final cut for the album.

 In November 2004, Brown announced that the title for her upcoming album would be Black Roses, explaining "My best friend Barrington Levy has a song called 'Black Roses.'
 He's been traveling all over the world and never seen a black rose in no other garden.
 When he found his black rose, he knew that shit was special.
 Y'all niggas can have all the female rappers in the world, but there's only one black rose.
 I feel that's me."
 Brown also announced that she would be the first artist signed to Jay-Z's upcoming imprint record label S. Carter Records.
 Rather than launching the imprint, though, Jay-Z became the new president of Def Jam Records, where he signed Brown as one of the first artists on his new roster.
 In December 2005, Brown announced she had experienced severe and sudden hearing loss in both ears and she had not heard another person's voice in six months.
 Brown put Black Roses aside during this time.
 In June 2006, Brown said her hearing had been restored through surgery and she was planning to resume recording.
 Her label did not set a release date, but hoped the album would be out by the end of 2006.
 They were unsure if the title Black Roses would be kept.
 In November 2006, there was speculation that Jay-Z was disappointed in Foxy Brown's "lack of productivity on the album" and was planning to drop her from the Def Jam label.
 The planned December 2006 release of Black Roses was cancelled.